taylordotfish/librecaptcha/README.rst

 `reCAPTCHA`_ challenges.

-*librecaptcha does not automatically solve challenges and is not designed to make it easier to do so---it provides an interface through which a human can solve the challenges without proprietary software.*
+*librecaptcha does not automatically solve challenges and is not designed to make it easier to do so—it provides an interface through which a human can solve the challenges without proprietary software.*

 .. _reCAPTCHA: https://en.wikipedia.org/wiki/ReCAPTCHA